 This came up recently as a co-worker of mine was considering getting a Bernese Mountain Dog.
-He knew they were lovable dogs but he has a toddler so was a bit concerned.
-He also knew I have quite a bit of experience, so asked me about them.
-As luck would have it, I could relate a few experiences.
+He knew they were lovable dogs, but he has a toddler, so he was a bit concerned.
+He also knew I have quite a bit of experience, so he asked me about them.
+As luck would have it, I could relate to a few experiences.

-We found Mookie in the desert in 29 Palms, California tied to the front porch of an abandoned house.
+We found Mookie in the desert in 29 Palms, California, tied to an abandoned house’s front porch.
 With no water.

-We were just driving by and noticed him and to this day I wonder at what kind of person could do that to any dog or animal at all, let alone one that was so ridiculously cute.
+We were driving by and noticed him, and to this day, I wonder at what kind of person could do that to any dog or animal at all, let alone one that was so ridiculously cute.

-We took him home, introduced him to our pack and he was promptly chased two blocks down the road by our other dogs.
-They were being playful but he was just downright scared.
+We took him home, introduced him to our pack, and he was promptly chased two blocks down the road by our other dogs.
+They were playful, but he was just downright scared.